rmc3408/Java/README.md

 with caught exception object
 – Block of code in curly braces that executes when exception of proper type occurs
 ---- Matching catch block – the type of the exception parameter matches the thrown exception type exactly or is a superclass

+Has two subclasses: Exception and Error
+- Class Exception and its subclasses represent exception situations that can occur in a Java program and that can be caught by the application
+- Class Error and its subclasses represent abnormal situations that could happen in the JVM – it is usually not possible for a program to recover from Errors